Sarfraz Manzoor

 Sarfraz Manzoor (سرفراز منظور; born 9 June 1971) is a British journalist, documentary maker, broadcaster, and screenwriter of Pakistani origin.
 He is a regular contributor to The Guardian, presenter of documentaries on BBC Radio 4, and a cultural commentator who appears on programmes such as Newsnight Review and Saturday Review.
-His first book, Greetings from Bury Park was published in 2007.
+His first book, Greetings from Bury Park, was published in 2007.

 Early life and education

 Manzoor was born in Lyallpur (now Faisalabad), the second largest city in Punjab Province and the third largest in Pakistan.
 He emigrated to Britain in May 1974 with his mother, older brother and sister to join their father, Mohammed Manzoor, who had left Pakistan in 1963 to find work.
 Manzoor attended Maidenhall Infants and Primary Schools in the Bury Park district of Luton.

-In the autumn of 1979, Manzoor's family moved to the Marsh Farm estate and he attended Wauluds Primary School and in the autumn of 1982 began at Lea Manor High School.
+In the autumn of 1979, Manzoor's family moved to the Marsh Farm estate and he attended Wauluds Primary School.
+In the autumn of 1982, he began his studies at Lea Manor High School.
 After completing A levels at Luton Sixth Form College, Manzoor left Luton to study Economics and Politics at Manchester University.
 Three days before Manzoor turned 24 in 1995, his father died.